DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 Calm down, I'm talking about frustrations I had until now.

 [If I'll be honest I was quite splendid hero, don't you think?.
-Despite misery rewards I had no complaints,
+Despite miserly reward I had no complaints,
 I didn't show my complaints about low leveled companions, I did my best not to be angry regardless of how I was treated...
 And you looked down on such me, aren't you?